dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 Unlike the assignment operator in C and Objective-C, the assignment operator in Swift doesn't itself return a value.
-The following statement isn't valid:
+The following statement isn't valid.

 ```swift
 if x = y {